paulchyz/OCI_Streaming_Pipeline/README.md

 4. Click on the `Developer tools` icon on the upper right-hand side of the page, and then click `Cloud Shell`.
 5. Copy the contents of [stream.py](./modules/compute/stream.py) from this repository to your clipboard.
 You will replace boilerplate code with this custom logic using the `vi` text editor and associated `vi`-related commands.
 	\
-	On Cloud Shell, open a new file named `stream.py`.
+	On Cloud Shell, navigate to the home directory, and then open a new file named `stream.py`.
 	```
-	vi stream.py
+	cd;vi stream.py
 	```

 	Populate the file with the desired logic: